 Street Trees

-We want your input on taking care of our urban forest!
 The City’s urban forest is made up of trees growing on private property, along City streets, and in parks.
-Chico has developed a Draft Urban Forest Master Plan (UFMP), which will guide the City and tree care professionals to proactively and effectively manage our trees.
-The success of the UFMP relies on your input!
+Chico has developed a Final Urban Forest Master Plan (UFMP), which will guide the City and tree care professionals to proactively and effectively manage our trees.

 Street Trees